zmengesha/experiment_template/readme.md

 1. Create an Amazon Web Services (AWS) account at https://aws-portal.amazon.com/gp/aws/developer/registration/index.html.
 2. Sign up for an Amazon Mechanical Turk Requester account at the https://requester.mturk.com/.
+2. Now you will link your AWS Account and your MTurk Requester Account.
+Open https://requester.mturk.com/developer, and click `Link your AWS Account`.
+Then sign-in with your AWS Root user email address and password.
 3. Download and install Java Runtime Environment (JRE) from: http://www.oracle.com/technetwork/java/javase/downloads/index.html.
 4. Download and unzip Amazon Mechanical Turk Command Line Tools from https://requester.mturk.com/developer/tools/clt
 5. Go to https://aws.amazon.com/ and log into your AWS account.
 Click on your name and then `My Security Credentials`.
 Click on `Get started wih IAM Users`.
 Click on `Add User`.
-5. Follow our instructions to generate an MTurk access key.
+5. Follow our instructions (see email) to generate an MTurk access key.
 6. At the place where you have unzipped the Command Line Tools, there should be a folder `aws-mturk-clt-...`.
 7. Inside this folder, there is a `/bin` directory, inside which there is a file called `mturk.properties`.
 Open this file in a text editor.
 8. There should be lines